tankyjang/algorithms_problems/README.md

 - JDK 1.5++

 ## Preparation
-- Extract the project zip to some destination.
+- Extract the project zip to some destination or checkout from git repository.
 You will have the **algorithms_problems** folder
 - Enter the command prompt and change current directory to the algorithms_problems folder

 ## How to compile